 Above cabinet storage is usually decorated with dust collectors, rather avoid this practice by using this space as extra storage for boxes or baskets that can hold the things you use but dont need all the time such as light bulbs, batteries, and repair tools.

 Over the range Microwave oven give you fast cooking which is an ideal addition to your kitchen, make sure the one you choose has a high wattage as this ensures that your food cooks quickly.

-Coffee maker should be checked for pod compatibility, also look for one with an adjustable temperature and also auto shut off valve.
-Slow cooker, rice cookers and steamers are really a must have in any home, and by simply adding all your ingredients you let the cooker do all the work.
+The coffee maker should be checked for pod compatibility, also look for one with an adjustable temperature and also auto shut off valve.
+Slow cooker, rice cookers, and steamers are really a must-have in any home, and by simply adding all your ingredients you let the cooker do all the work.
 Make sure yours is dishwasher safe.

 Toasters take up minimal space but only provide a single function.
 Consider a toaster oven which can toast, bake and broil eliminating the need to preheat an oven to cook or bake in.
 Mixers are also a definite must if you enjoy baking, this appliance can do anything from beating eggs to blending and kneading dough.